kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     +-------+----------------------------+------------------------------+
     5 rows in set (0.00 sec)

-This is the function definition with my debugging stuff still in place:
+This is the function definition of `docker_insert` with my debugging stuff still in place:

     #--------------------------------------------------------------------
     docker_insert()